dharmendranegi/AWS-Lambda-Packaging/README.md

      function4 with single requirements.txt file in root with requests module
 ![](https://github.com/dharmendranegi/AWS-Lambda-Packaging/blob/master/img/function4_with_req_in_root.png)

      function4 with requirements.txt file in root with no module.
-But separate reuirements.txt file for function4 with requests module
+Also separate reuirements.txt file for function4 with requests module
 ![](https://github.com/dharmendranegi/AWS-Lambda-Packaging/blob/master/img/with_req_in_folder.png)